github-jylee/web/README.md

 #https://roadmap.sh/guides/what-is-internet..
 What is Internet?: global network that connects each other to communicate, Vint Cerf created it.
 Arpanet에서 시작 Data transfer: wires, cables and wifi.
-bit: binary bits (atoms of information)
+bit: binary bits (atoms of information)z

 Internet protocol: IP (32 bits, 8bit로 나뉨, country-region-subnetwork-device) DNS spoofing vulnerability